TamBam55/lighthouse-web-notes/README.md

 # Tammy's Notes
 ## Summary

-This repository contains all of the notes taken by [Tammy's Github](https://github.com/TamBam55) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repository contains all of the notes taken by [Tammy](https://github.com/TamBam55) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 ## Table of Contents